programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 If you review the lesson and make suggestions (or report successful lesson use), we'd like to credit you by name as one of the lesson's reviewers.

+If you run into an issue, [Jekyll has a page on troubleshooting](https://jekyllrb.com/docs/troubleshooting/) that might help.
 If you're working on the command line and get an error message, don't forget to try searching for that specific error message online.
 Besides search engines, [the StackExchange site](http://stackexchange.com/) is a good place to find questions and answers from people who have run into the same problem as you in the past.

 ### Credits <a id="section9-2"></a>